The issue of Pancreatitis

-Of late, Old Mill Animal Hospital has been treating quite a few cases of the dreaded pancreatitis, both acute and chronic.
+Of late, Old Mill Animal Vet has been treating quite a few cases of the dreaded pancreatitis, both acute and chronic.
 A lot of the time we see this scenario in our clients’ beloved pets due to them just not knowing or understanding, how our treats or selection of food we give our cat or dog, can affect them internally.

 The pancreas is an organ that produces hormones and secretes enzymes into the intestines to aid digestion.
 When we allow our pets to indulge in high fat food items, such as lamb, beef and pork or other human foods, we often see an inflammation in our pet’s pancreas.